jfspps/Data-Structures-and-Algorithms/3_Classes_in_C++.md

 As is the case in Java, __C++ abstract classes cannot be instantiated__ and it would not be surprising to know that constructors and destructors are not normally present in an abstract class.
 Classes which are not abstract are known as __concrete classes__.

+One can use the previously discussed pointer notation to build an instance of a concrete (derived) class in reference to the abstract class.
-Perhaps confusingly, at some point a derived class is based on an abstract base class and pointers to the derived class look like they reference objects of an abstract class.
+Perhaps confusingly, the pointers to the derived class look like they reference objects of an abstract class.
 The constructor identifier should make it clear, however, that this is not the case.

 ```cpp